Does Anxiety Run in Families?

 Examples of environmental factors that can interact with genetics to contribute to anxiety disorders include:

-- Life events like trauma, a sudden loss, or an unexpected change.
+- Experiencing events such as trauma, sudden loss, or unforeseen circumstances can be significant change.

 - Recreational drugs.